BREEAM Hea 02 Indoor Air Quality Testing

 - Insights

-About BREEAM Testing
+About BREEAM Indoor Air Quality Testing

 We provide specialist BREEAM indoor air quality testing to support compliance with HEA 02 post-construction requirements.
+This includes BREEAM New Construction, BREEAM In-Use, and BREEAM Refurbishment and Fit-out schemes.

 We begin with an initial consultation to understand your project’s goals and the specific BREEAM credits you’re targeting — particularly Hea 02 (Indoor Air Quality) and Pol 05 (Reduction of Noise Pollution).
 From there, our team develops a tailored Indoor Air Quality Plan (IAQP) to minimise pollutant levels during occupation, ensuring it aligns with BREEAM’s Hea 02 criteria.